nla/pandas4/README.md

 PANDAS 4
 ========

 The fourth-generation of the PANDAS web archiving workflow system.
-This project is at an early stage development and currently must be used in conjunction with the older PANDAS 3 system (which is not open source).
+While open source this is not yet documented or packaged for use outside our (NLA) infrastructure.

 External Dependencies
 ---------------------